mdsr-book/mdsr/cran-comments.md

 * We plead for mercy with respect to the package size.
 The data sets included are used in the corresponding book, and are necessary for reproducibility.

-* checking for future file timestamps ...
-NOTE
-* I don't know what this is about but I think it is spurious.

 * There is an error on Win-devel based on the unavailability of the `utf8` package, but I don't think that anything I can fix.

 * There are three URLs that are only available via `http`.
 All others have been changed to `https`

-* Fixed ERRORs on CRAN checks
+* Fixed ERRORs on CRAN checks and updated two broken URLs

 ## Reverse dependencies